Skip to main content

 Semester 3: Students must take the Language Exam by September 1st of the third semester.
 At the end of the third semester students must have completed at least three additional three-credit courses, thereby bringing the student’s total number of coursework credits to at least 29, and they must have satisfied the Logic Requirement.

 Semester 5: At the end of the fifth semester, students must have completed at least three additional three-credit courses, thereby bringing the student’s total number of coursework credits to at least 47, and satisfied all aspects of the Coursework Requirement.
-They must also have assembled the Field Exam Committee, started a bibliography, and submitted the committee names and bibliography to the DGS by December 1st.
+They will also have selected an area for their Field Exam and be assigned a Field Exam Committee.

-Semester 6: In the sixth semester, students must register for at least nine research hours, thereby bringing their total number of graduate credits to at least 56, and they must meet all specified deadlines for the Field Exam (which must be passed by April 1st) and Project Abstract (which must be submitted by April 15th).
+Semester 6: In the sixth semester, students must register for at least nine research hours, thereby bringing their total number of graduate credits to at least 56, and they must meet all specified deadlines for the Field Exam (written Focus Statement submitted by February 15th, oral exam before spring break).
+Following successful completion of their Field Exam, students will assemble a dissertation committee and prepare their Dissertation Prospectus.

 Semester 7: In the seventh semester, students should register for nine research credits, thereby bringing their total number of credits to 65.
 By September 30th, students must have passed the Qualifying Exam (Prospectus Oral Defense) and satisfied all preceding requirements, thereby achieving ABD status.

-Semesters 7-10: During this time, students must register for a sufficient number of research credits to ensure the completion of the required 72 credit-hours by the time they are ready to defend the Dissertation.
+Semesters 7-12: During this time, students must register for a sufficient number of research credits to ensure the completion of the required 72 credit-hours by the time they are ready to defend the Dissertation.
 Once students have reached 72 credit hours, they should continue in subsequent semesters to register for research hours at zero credits in order to maintain active student status.
+In semester 8, students must attend a Job Placement Meeting and begin preparing job dossiers for semester 9 (the fall of their 5th year).
+All PhD requirements, including the dissertation defense, must be completed by the end of the 12th semester at the latest.

 Students will take at least 5 seminars in the History of Philosophy and at least 5 seminars in Topical Areas of Philosophy, with the additional stipulation that students must take seminars from at least 3 different categories in each.
 The Topic and History categories are as follows, and the categorization of each graduate seminar in any given semester will be designated on the departmental course schedule.